JvanKatwijk/sdr-j-fm/README.md

 Finally, I was experimenting with a scanning function, one that stops whenever the S/N ration is above a certain level.
 Still lots to be done.

-This version is not supported, but works pretty well.